wevm/wagmi/site/vue/guides/send-transaction.md

 :::

-### 4. Hook up the `useSendTransaction` Hook
+### 4. Hook up the `useSendTransaction` Composable

-Now that we have the form handler, we can hook up the [`useSendTransaction` Hook](/vue/api/composables/useSendTransaction) to send the transaction.
+Now that we have the form handler, we can hook up the [`useSendTransaction` Composable](/vue/api/composables/useSendTransaction) to send the transaction.

 ::: code-group